-- 70 EFRAG observes that limiting the temporary relief to a 24-month period is not expected to be an impediment for timely transition to alternative benchmark rates. - 71 EFRAG observes that, in absence of such a relief period or if the relief period would be significantly shorter than the proposed 24-month period, it could be more complex for entities to designate such risk component when transitioning to alternative benchmark rates in the early stages of an IBOR reform. - 72 EFRAG observes that the IASB might consider clarifying the wording used in paragraph BC92 of the ED: "When an entity reasonably expects that an alternative benchmark rate will not meet the separately identifiable requirement, either during, or at the end of, the 24-month period, the entity must discontinue hedge accounting prospectively."
-EFRAG suggests clarifying these words in that the expectation should always relate to the end of 24-month period, regardless of whether this expectation is made either during or at the end of the 24-month period. - 73 EFRAG observes that the IASB does not propose an equivalent relief on the requirement of a risk component being reliably measurable.
+72 EFRAG observes that limiting the temporary relief to a 24-month period is not expected to be an impediment for timely transition to alternative benchmark rates.

+- 73 EFRAG observes that, in absence of such a relief period or if the relief period would be significantly shorter than the proposed 24-month period, it could be more complex for entities to designate such risk component when transitioning to alternative benchmark rates in the early stages of an IBOR reform. - 74 EFRAG observes that the IASB might consider clarifying the wording used in paragraph BC92 of the ED: "When an entity reasonably expects that an alternative benchmark rate will not meet the separately identifiable requirement, either during, or at the end of, the 24-month period, the entity must discontinue hedge accounting prospectively."
+EFRAG suggests clarifying these words in that the expectation should always relate to the end of 24-month period, regardless of whether this expectation is made either during or at the end of the 24-month period. - FRAG observes that the IASB does not propose an equivalent relief on the requirement of a risk component being reliably measurable.
 EFRAG notes that usually both criteria for designating a risk component are intertwined so that generally either both or none are met.
-Granting a relief only in relation to the criterion of a risk component being separately identifiable may therefore not ensure that a particular alternative benchmark interest rate will be eligible as being a designated risk component. - FRAG considers that reliable measurement is one of the key principles of hedge accounting and, consequently, any exception from a component being reliably measurable could undermine the objective and discipline of hedge accounting and result in information with little, or no, information value to users of financial statements.
-Against this background, EFRAG agrees that, from a conceptual perspective, it is difficult to grant a robust relief in relation to this basic principle of reliable measurement.
+Granting a relief only in relation to the criterion of a risk component being separately identifiable may therefore not ensure that a particular alternative benchmark interest rate will be eligible as being a designated risk component. - 76 EFRAG considers that reliable measurement is one of the key principles of hedge accounting and, consequently, any exception from a component being reliably measurable could undermine the objective and discipline of hedge accounting and result in information with little, or no, information value to users of financial statements.
+Against this background, EFRAG agrees that, from a conceptual perspective, it is difficult to grant a robust relief in relation to this basic principle of reliable measurement. - Finally, EFRAG is concerned about paragraphs BC87 and BC89, in particular where the IASB refers to sufficiently developed market or sufficient volume and liquidity in a particular market or jurisdiction.
+These paragraphs seem to introduce application guidance to the current hedge accounting requirements that may result in a narrower scope for hedge designation compared with some practices that exist in European jurisdictions in the banking sector, such as certain hedges of loan or deposit books, for which there is not necessarily an active market and hence sufficient volume and liquidity of respective debt instruments.
+EFRAG, therefore, recommends that the IASB reconsiders the wording in these paragraphs to avoid unintended implications to current practice outside the scope of the IBOR reform.